dharaghodasara/provsim-prototype/DESIGNSPEC.md

     - are considered as "addons" to a provider.
     - exposes `DataGeneerator` interface
         - `DataGenerator` takes one paramenter `scenario` and returns `JSON node`
+        - Quesions:
-        - Quesion: How do we handle the user associations with the data?
+            1. How do we handle the user associations with the data?
+            2. Should the original data be cloned and stored against the users?
+            3. If we stored against the users, when a request comes for a existing_user, pick the data from the user and manupulate else pick from the template and persist for the users.
     - listens to events
         - `onEvent` they react and change state of the data
 - CapabilityDecorator